Two-Qubit Pure Entanglement as Optimal Social Welfare Resource in Bayesian Game: Correlations (as Advice)-- Local vs Nonlocal

 Correlations among spatially separated parties are relevant for our purpose.
 Any such correlations can be represented as input-output conditional probability distribution.
 Here, for our purpose, we restrict ourselves into two parties, Alice and Bob.
 Denoting the inputs of Alice and Bob by $x_A\in\mathcal{X}_A$ and $x_B\in\mathcal{X}_B$ and their outcomes by $o_A\in\mathcal{O}_A$ and $o_B\in\mathcal{O}_B$, the input-output probability can be represented as a conditional probability $P(\mathcal{O}_A,\mathcal{O}_B|\mathcal{X}_A,\mathcal{X}_B):=\{P(o_Ao_B|x_Ax_B)~|~o_A\in\mathcal{O}_A,o_B\in\mathcal{O}_B,x_A\in\mathcal{X}_A,x_B\in\mathcal{X}_B\}$ which must satisfy, \begin{enumerate} \item[] positivity: $P(o_A,o_B|x_A,x_B)\ge 0,~~\forall~~ o_A,o_B,x_A,x_B$, and \item[] normalization: $\sum\limits_{o_A,o_B}P(o_A,o_B|x_A,x_B)=1~~\forall~~ x_A,x_B$. \end{enumerate} Correlations compatible with the principle of `relativistic causality' principle or more generally `no signaling'(NS) principle which prevents instantaneous communication between two space-like separated locations need to satisfy further constraints:

-Any such physical correlations obtained in classical world satisfy two further conditions called \emph{locality} and \emph{reality} and are of the following form \cite{Brunner'2014}:
+Any such physical correlations obtained in classical world satisfy two further conditions called \emph{locality} and \emph{reality} (LR) and are of the following form \citep{Brunner:2014}:

 where $\lambda\in\Lambda$ is some common shared variable sampled according to the probability distribution $\rho(\lambda)$.
-Correlations of the form of Eq.(\ref{lr}) are also compatible with Reichenbach's principle according to which if two physical variables are found to be statistically dependent, then there should be a causal explanation of this fact \cite{self-2}.
+Correlations of the form of Eq.(\ref{lr}) are also compatible with Reichenbach's principle according to which if two physical variables are found to be statistically dependent, then there should be a causal explanation of this fact \footnote{Reichenbach gave his principle a formal statement in Ref \citep{Reichenbach:1956}.
+In the light of Bell's theorem it's modification \citep{Cavalcanti:2014} tells that, if two physical variables $A$ and $B$ are found to be statistically dependent the either: (i) $A$ and $B$ are directly causally connected, i.e. either $A$ causes $B$ or $B$ causes $A$, or (ii) $A$ and $B$ share a common cause that explains the correlation.} \citep{Reichenbach:1956,Cavalcanti:2014}.
 However, in 1966, in the seminal paper J.S.
-Bell came up with an inequality \cite{Bell'1964} which is satisfied by any local-realistic correlation of Eq.(\ref{lr}).
+Bell came up with an inequality \citep{Bell:1964,Bell:1966} which is satisfied by any local-realistic correlation of Eq.(\ref{lr}).
 Interestingly, in his paper Bell also pointed out that in quantum world correlations can arise among the outcomes of measurements performed on the entangled states of space like separated particles that violate his inequality and such are called nonlocal.